 The content requirements differ as well.
 Traditional SEO rewards long-form, keyword-optimized content designed to capture search intent.
 GEO rewards concise, factual, and structured content that serves as a clear "source of truth" for AI systems to reference.

-Choosing the Right Distribution for AI Visibility
+Choosing Distribution for AI-Era Readability

 Not all press release distribution services are built for the AI era.
 When evaluating your options, consider these factors:

-• Guaranteed Placements: Is your release actually published on the outlets listed, or is it sent to a distribution list where pickup is not guaranteed?
+- Publication Terms: Is your release actually published on the outlets listed, or is it sent to a distribution list where pickup is not guaranteed?
 There is a significant difference between "distributed to" and "published on."

-• Content Optimization Support: Does the service help you structure your content for AI readability, or does it simply distribute whatever you submit?
+- Content Optimization Support: Does the service help you structure your content for AI readability, or does it simply distribute whatever you submit?

 Measuring Your AI Search Performance

-• Citation Frequency: When AI platforms cite sources, is your press release or company mentioned?
+- Citation Frequency: When AI platforms cite sources, is your press release or company mentioned?
 Track which of your releases are being referenced and for which queries.

-• Entity Recognition: Ask AI platforms direct questions about your company, such as "What does [Company Name] do?" or "Who are the leading companies in [your industry]?"
+- Entity Recognition: Ask AI platforms direct questions about your company, such as "What does [Company Name] do?" or "Who are the leading companies in [your industry]?"
 The quality and accuracy of the AI's response tells you how well your entity profile has been established.

-• Competitive Positioning: Monitor how AI platforms answer comparative queries like "Best [product/service] in [market]."
+- Competitive Positioning: Monitor how AI platforms answer comparative queries like "Best [product/service] in [market]."
 If your competitors appear and you do not, your content strategy needs adjustment.

 Getting Started